Existential crisis: Types

 Different types of existential crises are often distinguished based on the time in one's life when they occur.
 This approach rests on the idea that, depending on one's stage in life, individuals are faced with different issues connected to meaning and purpose.
 They lead to different types of crises if these issues are not properly resolved.
 The stages are usually tied to rough age groups but this correspondence is not always accurate since different people of the same age group may find themselves in different life situations and different stages of development.
 Being aware of these differences is central for properly assessing the issue at the core of a specific crisis and finding a corresponding response to resolve it.

 The most well-known existential crisis is the mid-life crisis and a lot of research is directed specifically at this type of crisis.
 But researchers have additionally discovered various other existential crises belonging to different types.
 There is no general agreement about their exact number and periodization.
 Because of this, the categorizations of different theorists do not always coincide but they have significant overlaps.
 One categorization distinguishes between the early teenage crisis, the sophomore crisis, the adult crisis, the mid-life crisis, and the later-life crisis.
 Another focuses only on the sophomore crisis, the adult crisis, and the later-life crisis but defines them in wider terms.
 The sophomore crisis and the adult crisis are often treated together as forms of the quarter-life crisis.

 There is wide agreement that the earlier crises tend to be more forward-looking and are characterized by anxiety and confusion about the path in life one wants to follow.
 The later crises, on the other hand, are more backward-looking, often in the form of guilt and regrets, while also concerned with the problem of one's own mortality.

 These different crises can affect each other in various ways.
 For example, if an earlier crisis was not properly resolved, later crises may impose additional difficulties for the affected.
-But even if an earlier crisis was fully resolved, this does not guarantee that later crises will be successfully resolved or avoided altogether.
+Even if an earlier crisis was fully resolved, this does not guarantee that later crises will be successfully resolved or avoided altogether.

 Another approach distinguishes existential crises based on their intensity.
 Some theorists use the terms existential vacuum and existential neurosis to refer to different degrees of existential crisis.
 On this view, an existential vacuum is a rather common phenomenon characterized by the frequent recurrence of subjective states like boredom, apathy, and emptiness.
 Some people experience this only in their free time but are otherwise not troubled by it.
 The term "Sunday neurosis" is often used in this context.
 An existential vacuum becomes an existential neurosis if it is paired with overt clinical neurotic symptoms, such as depression or alcoholism.